Last Updated on

 If you’re still after something smaller, perhaps for traveling, you might want to consider its cousin, the Yamaha APXT2 3/4-Size Acoustic-Electric Guitar.
 It’s definitely smaller, but it still has some punch to it when plugged in.
 After all, it’s plug-in power that you want from an acoustic electric guitar right?
 If budget is still a main concern, don’t worry about it – it’s cheaper!
 If this sounds like something you could love, see our full review that we did on it.

 Another guitar that’s even cheaper and still very popular is the Jameson Thinline Acoustic Electric Guitar.
 There’s some extra perks that’s thrown into the purchase as well.
 It’s still a full-size guitar, but it’s comfortable to play with the thinline body and cutaway.
 It’s under 100 bucks and will be a true sport in the guitar field.
-We even put our stamp of approval on it, and you can strum by our full review on it here!
+We even put our stamp of approval on it, and you can strum by our full review on the Jameson guitar here!

 If you want to stretch the budget a bit, you have plenty of options there too.
 Check out our list of the best acoustic-electric guitars for the money to see which guitars best fit your price range.
 This guitar is also featured on our page looking at great acoustic electric guitars for the beginner guitarist.